-How to Make Your Gas Grill Burn Hotter
+An Easy Hack to Make Your Gas Grill Burn Hotter

-Before summer technically even began, I had conflicted feelings about my liquid propane grill.
+Before summer technically even began, we had conflicted feelings about the liquid propane grill.
 It’s handy, but only an imperfect substitute for high-temperature grilling over real charcoal.
 The cart grills many of us have cook like glorified butane burners: The grill marks are never as thick and black as you want them, and there’s no ambient smoke to flavor the food, unless you classify grease flareups as “smoke.”

 Here's how to hack your grill: